Axis P1485-LE

 - Use direct-to-disk where appropriate

-- Confirm that stored clips preserve the value of the higher-quality image
+- Confirm recorded clips preserve the value of higher-quality imaging

-- Watch storage growth carefully when using premium cameras
+- Monitor storage growth carefully with premium camera settings

 Motion / AI

-- High-value scenes still need clean trigger design
+- High-value scenes still require clean trigger design

-- AI confirmation is useful, but it works best when scene design is already strong
+- AI confirmation is most effective when the base scene is well designed

 📊 Recommended Baseline